pty41/embedded_system_assignment_tu_berlin/README.md

 * SMT

 ## Applied Embedded Systems Project
-* Image Editing Toolbox - Andriod application upload the images to the zedboard via ethernet, and use the FPGA to processing the image with selected algorithm, such as, Grey, Zooming and Image Rotation.
+* Image Editing Toolbox - Andriod application upload the images to the zedboard via ethernet, and use the FPGA to processing the image with selected algorithm.
+Such as, Grey, Zooming and Image Rotation.